sq8vps/system/doc/nabla_doc.md

 * ELF-Symbols tag (type 9) with kernel symbols.

 ### Initial ramdisk
-Nabla kernel expects one module to be reported and loaded by the bootloader, which is the initial ramdisk, with the name `initrd.tar`.
+Nabla kernel expects one module to be reported and loaded by the bootloader, which is the initial ramdisk, with the name `initrd`.
 The initial ramdisk is a uncompressed tar file containing basic system configuration databases and drivers required to read and write from the system partition.
 This includes all drivers required to build the complete disk drive stack and the volume stack (more on device/driver/volume stacks in the later sections).

 ## Kernel memory management
 ### Memory space layout